eliotn/p1xt-guide-implementation/thingsILearned.md

+## 9/16/2017
+- Flexbox is useful for keeping the correct margins while requesting 1/3 or 2/3 of the text container
+- The command for flex dimensions is flex:

 ## 9/12/2017
 - I don't know how to style the extending background yet keep proper margines to fit a container.
 This actually seems complex.